Eros: How to Worship the God of Love and Lust

 How Do You Dispose of Offerings?

-Leave offerings out for an hour or so before disposing of them.
+Leave offerings out for an hour or two before disposing of them.
+If you can’t leave food out for whatever reason, just dispose of it immediately.

 • Libations can be poured directly onto the ground outside.

-• Libations can also be poured down the sink.
+• Libations can be poured down the sink.

 • Food offerings can be composted.